rdnewman/neoncrm/README.md

 # ...now, @neon_content[:emails] is an Array of emails
 ```

-Note that any key present in `@neon_content` will be treated as virtual attribute (i.e., getter method) for the object.
-In the example above, `.emails` against the object would now return the array of email addresses, but `.email_2` no longer would be available (since the key was deleted).
+Note that any key present in `@neon_content` will be treated as a virtual attribute (i.e., a getter method) for the object.
+In the example above, `.emails` called against the object would now return the array of email addresses, but `.email_2` no longer would be available (since the key was deleted).

 Alternatively, the code of the block to `super` could be directly performed after the call to `super` instead of supplying it in a block, but this approach may ignore other processing the provided superclass may supply in the future.